manojake/javascript-playground/cssCheetSheet.md

 ## Inheritance
  if you set a color and font-family on an element, every element inside it will also be styled with that color and font, unless you've applied different color and font values directly to them

+ Controlling inheritance

+CSS provides five special universal property values for controlling inheritance.
+Every CSS property accepts these values.

+**inherit**

+    Sets the property value applied to a selected element to be the same as that of its parent element.
+Effectively, this "turns on inheritance". initial

+    Sets the property value applied to a selected element to the initial value of that property. revert

+    Resets the property value applied to a selected element to the browser's default styling rather than the defaults applied to that property.
+This value acts like unset in many cases. revert-layer

+    Resets the property value applied to a selected element to the value established in a previous cascade layer. unset

+    Resets the property to its natural value, which means that if the property is naturally inherited it acts like inherit, otherwise it acts like initial.